4eckd/itsdifferentproductions/DNS_SETUP_GUIDE.md

 ### Required Environment Variables

-Create `.env.dns` file with these values:
+Update your `.env.local` file with these values:

 ```bash
 # Vercel Configuration (Required)